hashberg-io/pauliopt/README.md

 <img src="readme-example-2.png" width="640" title="Selection of a topology.">

 **Step 3.** Instantiate an optimizer for the desired circuit and topology.
-Specify a number of CX layers (3 layers, in this example) to be used for the simplification.

 <img src="readme-example-3.png" width="640" title="Instantiation of an optimizer.">